 You can provision orderwire functions with CTC similar to the current provisioning model for DCC/GCC channels.
 In CTC you provision the orderwire communications network during ring turn-up so that all NEs on the ring can reach one another.
 Orderwire terminations (that is, the optics facilities that receive and process the orderwire channels) are provisionable.
 Both express and local orderwire can be configured as on or off on a particular SONET facility.
-The ONS 15454 supports up to four orderwire channel terminations per shelf.
-This allows linear, single ring, dual ring, and small hub-and-spoke configurations.
-Keep in mind that orderwire is not protected in ring topologies such as BLSR and path protection.
+The ONS 15454 supports up to four orderwire channel terminations per shelf, which allow linear, single ring, dual ring, and small hub-and-spoke configurations.
+Orderwire is not protected in ring topologies such as BLSR and path protection.